cbmongithub/create-chattr-app/README.md

 A next js chattr boilerplate.
 Built with Nextjs, Chattr, Tailwindcss, OpenAI, and Typescript.

-- Ships with chattr's default theme, and chattr's minimalist theme (originally styled by [shadcn](https://ui.shadcn.com/themes)) allowing for full customization over every component chattr offers.
+- Ships with a minimalist theme (originally styled by [shadcn](https://ui.shadcn.com/themes)) allowing for full customization over every component chattr offers.
 - Full theme support for light/dark mode via next themes.
-- Minimalist landing page example that has the minimalist chattrbot, menu, and navigation installed.
+- Minimalist landing page (Re engineered `spotlight` theme) example that has the minimalist chattrbot, menu, and navigation installed.
 - Two routes are setup, one for basic chatgpt functionality and the other for chat gpt and function calling.
-- Default theme uses the `api/chatgpt` route, while the minimalist theme uses the `api/function-calling` route as starting examples.

 # Demo